aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/document-builder-overview/navigation-with-cursor/_index.md

 You can move to a table cell by using the [MoveToCell](https://apireference.aspose.com/words/net/aspose.words/documentbuilder/methods/movetocell) method.
 This method will enable you to navigate your cursor into any cell in a specific table.
 In addition, you can specify an index to move the cursor to any position or specified character in a cell within the **MoveToCell** method.

-The following code example demonstrates how to move a cursor position to a specified table cell:
+The following code example shows how to move a cursor position to a specified table cell:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-Add content using DocumentBuilder-MoveToTableCell.cs" >}}